samudithTharindaka/customer-api/USAGE_GUIDE.md

 By default, the endpoints require authentication (`allow_guest=False`).
 Make sure the user making the API call has the following permissions:

-- Read access to the Customer doctype
+- **For check endpoints:** Read access to the Customer doctype
+- **For create endpoint:** Create and Write access to the Customer doctype (and Address doctype if creating addresses)

 You can modify the permissions in the `customer_api/api.py` file if needed.